Old Money (The Simpsons): Plot

 Grampa falls in love with Beatrice "Bea" Simmons, a new resident at the Springfield Retirement Castle.
-Homer insists Grampa join the rest of the Simpsons at a cheap lion safari for their "fun day with Grampa" and mocks Grampa's (truthful) protests that he's getting ready for a date with Bea.
-The safari trip goes wrong when Homer goes onto an unauthorized pathway that leaves the family surrounded by lions and trapped overnight until a local warden rescues them.
-When he finally returns to the home, Jasper tells him that Bea has died of a burst ventricle, though a devastated Grampa believes she died of a broken heart.
-Deeply distressed by her death, Grampa attends her funeral, where he furiously tells a despondent Homer that it is his fault that he missed his last chance to be with Bea and disowns him.
+Homer insists Grampa join the rest of the Simpsons at a cheap lion safari for their "fun day with Grampa" and ignores Grampa's protests that he is getting ready for Bea's birthday, dismissing her as a figment of Grampa's imagination.
+The safari trip goes wrong when Homer goes onto an unauthorized pathway that leaves the family surrounded by lions and trapped overnight until a warden rescues them.
+When he finally returns home, Jasper tells him that Bea has died of a burst ventricle, though a devastated Grampa believes she died of a broken heart.
+Deeply distressed by her death, Grampa attends her funeral, where he furiously tells a despondent Homer that it is his fault that he missed his last chance to be with Bea and disowns him, much to Homer's heartbreaking grief and his family's horror.

 Grampa inherits $106,000 from Bea's estate and initially plans to spend it on himself, making sure to call Homer and tell him that he is not getting any of the inheritance.
-After Bea's ghost visits him on an amusement park roller coaster, he instead decides to give the money to people in need, and while he heeds Bea's plea to forgive Homer he also tells Homer he still won't get the money.
+After Bea's ghost visits him on an amusement park roller coaster, he instead decides to give the money to people in need, and while he heeds Bea's plea to forgive Homer he also tells Homer he still would not get the money.
 Several of the townspeople visit Grampa with frivolous, greedy, and destructive proposals, disgusting him so much that he goes for a walk to clear his mind.
 Seeing the plight of Springfield's homeless residents during his walk, he realizes he does not have enough money to solve the city's problems.

 Grampa goes on a gambling junket at Jasper's suggestion, hoping to win so much money that he can help everybody.
 Homer finds him on a winning streak at a casino's roulette tables and pleads for him to stop while he is ahead.
 The two struggle over the bet, and Homer manages to drag Grampa's chips off the table just before the wheel stops on a number he had not covered.
 After Grampa thanks Homer for saving him from losing the inheritance, they finally have a sincere reconciliation.
 Grampa uses the money to renovate the retirement home and has the dining room renamed in Bea's honor.